enolive/enolive/README.md

 # Christoph Welcz

-Software Crafter, currently employed at DATEV e.G.
+Software Crafter, currently employed at codecentric AG.

 Opinions and statements are my own.